jkenlooper/www.weboftomorrow.com/docs/development.md

 curl -o- https://raw.githubusercontent.com/nvm-sh/nvm/v0.35.2/install.sh | bash
 source ~/.bashrc

-# Install latest Nodejs LTS version and set it in the .nvmrc
+# Update to latest Nodejs LTS version and update the .nvmrc
+# This is optional.
-nvm install --lts=Erbium
+#nvm install --lts=Erbium
-nvm current > .nvmrc
+#nvm current > .nvmrc

 # Install and use the version set in .nvmrc
 nvm install